iifl-logo

 Nutrient Based Subsidy (NBS) for Phosphatic & Potassic Fertilizers

 The Government of India introduced the Nutrient Based Subsidy Phase-I with effect from 1.4.2010.
-This scheme is applicable for DAP, MOP, MAP, SSP, TSP and for other twenty grades of Complex fertilizers.
+This scheme is applicable for DAP, MOP, MAP, SSP, TSP and for other twenty two grades of P & K fertilizers.

 Internal Control System

 The company has an Internal Control system designed to ensure security of the assets of the company and efficiency of operations.
-The internal Control systems include proper delegation of authority, supervision, Online Integration System (OLIS) and checks & procedures trough documented policy guidelines and manuals.
+The internal Control systems include proper delegation of authority, supervision, SAP (MM/FI/SD) & Online Integration System (OLIS), both having checks & procedures through documented policy guidelines and manuals.

 Ratio Analysis